jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 Recall earlier in the "`export`ing API Members" section that we talked about how the `bar` and `baz` bindings are bound to the actual identifiers inside the `"world"` module.
 That means if the module changes those values, `hello.bar` and `hello.baz` now reference the updated values.

 But the immutable/read-only nature of your local imported bindings enforces that you cannot change them from the imported bindings, hence the `TypeError`s.
-That's pretty important, because without those protections, your changes would end up affecting all other consumers of the module (remember: singleton), which could create some very surprising side-effects!
+That's pretty important, because without those protections, your changes would end up affecting all other consumers of the module (remember: singleton), which could create some very surprising side effects!

 Moreover, though a module *can* change its API members from the inside, you should be very cautious of intentionally designing your modules in that fashion.
-ES6 modules are *supposed to be* static, so deviations from that principle should be rare and should be carefully and verbosely documented.
+ES6 modules are *intended* to be static, so deviations from that principle should be rare and should be carefully and verbosely documented.

-**Warning:** There are module design philosophies where you actually intend to let a consumer change the value of a property on your API, or module APIs are designed to be "extended" by having other "plugins" add to the API namespace.
-As we just asserted, ES6 module APIs should be thought of and designed as static and unchangeable, which strongly restricts and discourages these alternate module design patterns.
+**Warning:** There are module design philosophies where you actually intend to let a consumer change the value of a property on your API, or module APIs are designed to be "extended" by having other "plug-ins" add to the API namespace.
+As we just asserted, ES6 module APIs should be thought of and designed as static and unchangeable, which strongly restricts and discourages these alternative module design patterns.
 You can get around these limitations by exporting a plain object, which of course can then be changed at will.
 But be careful and think twice before going down that road.

 Declarations that occur as a result of an `import` are "hoisted" (see the *Scope & Closures* title of this series).
 Consider: